Raexyl/Zippy/README.md

  - Clone git repository.
  - cd into it (or open the repository in the terminal)
  - run "make" in the terminal
+ - The library and it's shaders will now be found in the build directory.

+If you would like to compile the example too: -
+ - cd into sandbox
+ - run "make" in the terminal
  - cd into the build directory
- - call "./Zippy" in the terminal
+ - call "./Sandbox" in the terminal, to run the app.

- - If you want to change the application, edit Game.cpp as you wish, then rebuild and run as above.
+ - If you want to change the example app, edit Game.cpp as you wish, then rebuild and run as above.

 Project Aims: -
  - Draw hollow polygons.